AdhamEl-Batal/LSTMFakeNews/README.md

 Once I am satisfied with the results of the analysis in the Jupyter notebook, I will include more detailed results on deployment and usage in this README.

 But for now, feel free to view the analysis here: https://htmlpreview.github.io/?https://github.com/AdhamEl-Batal/LSTMFakeNews/blob/main/LSTMFakeNew_Jupyter_Analysis.html
+It has lots of information on how to pre-process and fit the data!

 Some code has been adapted from the Udacity Machine Learning Engineer first course project.